Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Blue Diamond also has two parks that are nice for a quick break.
 One of the parks is a skate park that all the local kids enjoy.

 The last place of interest is Mountain Skills Rock Guides.
-They have people here who can teach and train you on how to rock climb from beginner levels all the way up to pro.
-If you don’t know how to rock climb and would like to give it a try, they can help teach you what you need to know.
+They have people here who can teach and train you to rock climb from beginner levels up to pro.
+If you don’t know how to rock climb and want to try it, they can help teach you what you need to know.

 Wheeler Camp Spring Trail

 Not too far past the city of Blue Diamond is Wheeler Camp Spring.
-There are not usually many people here, and it’s quite an easy trail to hike or bike to the spring.
-The trail is horse-friendly so you may encounter riders on horseback.
+There are not usually many people here, and it’s quite an easy trail to hike or bike in the spring.
+The trail is horse-friendly, so you may encounter riders on horseback.

 Bonnie Springs

 Bonnie Springs is actually made up of several small springs with Bonnie Springs being the largest.
-There are several easy to hike trails in this area as well as great views of the desert and of the other side of the valley.
-If you look real hard you may even be able to catch glimpses of the Strip from along some of the trails.
+There are several easy-to-hike trails in this area as well as great views of the desert and of the other side of the valley.
+If you look really hard, you may even be able to catch glimpses of the Strip from along some of the trails.

 Lone Willow Spring